ferrara94/InvoiceMatching/README.md

 In the project exists a **SpringBoot** project called **invoice**.

-This project is used to provide (ideally it should but is not ready connected and not working properly) **Rest APIs, Services and Elaboration** to the Front-end;
+This project is used to provide (ideally it should but is not ready connected) **Rest APIs, Services and Elaboration** to the Front-end;

 To run back-end service there are several ways: